top of page

 Background & Appointments

-Prof. Derek Ho is an Associate Professor in the Department of Materials Science and Engineering and the Institute of Digital Medicine at City University of Hong Kong.
-He also serves as a co-principal investigator at the Hong Kong Centre for Cerebro-Cardiovascular Health Engineering, focusing on the translation of soft sensory materials into wearable medical electronics.
-In 2022-2023, he was cross-appointed as a visiting professor in the Department of Materials Science and Engineering at Yonsei University, Seoul, South Korea.
+Prof. Derek Ho (何庆颂教授) is an Associate Professor in the Department of Materials Science and Engineering and a member of the Institute of Digital Medicine and the Hong Kong Institute for Clean Energy at City University of Hong Kong.
+He is also a cofounding co-principal investigator at the Hong Kong Centre for Cerebro-Cardiovascular Health Engineering, where his work focuses on translating soft sensing materials into wearable medical electronics.
+In 2022–2023, he was cross-appointed as a visiting professor in the Department of Materials Science and Engineering at Yonsei University in Seoul, South Korea.

 Prof. Ho received his B.A.Sc.
 (First-Class Honours) and M.A.Sc. in Electrical and Computer Engineering from the University of British Columbia, and his Ph.D. in Electrical and Computer Engineering from the University of Toronto in 2013.
 His doctoral research focused on integrating stimuli-responsive materials with microsystems for bioanalysis.